avreal/avillarreal.io/content/posts/awsfortigatevpn.md

 ~~~

-We are in!
+And we're in!
 Let's run a few commands to demonstrate the environment in which this instance resides:

 ~~~
 [ec2-user@ip-10-0-100-100 ~]$ ping 8.8.8.8